jacob-cunningham-ds/me2060/index.md

 ## Purpose

 This site contains notes, homeworks, and projects from the time I took ME 2060: Numerical Methods as a student.
+The site was created by myself using the content created by Dr. Inanc Senocak and Dr. Chengnian Xiao.

 ## Course Objectives